-Table 6 is used to assess functional impairment due to excessive use of alcohol, drugs or other harmful substances or the misuse of prescription drugs.
+Table 6 is used where a person has a functional impairment due to excessive use of alcohol, drugs or other harmful substances or the misuse of prescription drugs.

-Excessive use means that which results in damage to a person's mental or physical health.
+Excessive use means problematic use that results in damage to a person's mental or physical health.

 Harmful substances are those which on taking them result in damage to a person's mental or physical health for example, glue or petrol sniffing.

-The diagnosis of the condition must be made by an appropriately qualified medical practitioner.
-This includes a general practitioner or medical specialists such as an addiction medicine specialist or psychiatrist with experience in diagnosis of substance use disorders.
+An appropriately qualified medical practitioner must make the diagnosis of the condition.
+This includes a GP or medical specialist such as an addiction medicine specialist or psychiatrist with experience in diagnosis of substance use disorders.

 Table 6 applies only to people who have current, continuing alcohol, drug or other harmful substance use disorders and those in active treatment.

-People who suffer from long-term impairment which has resulted from previous alcohol, drug or other substance use but who no longer have an active substance use disorder and are no longer receiving active treatment, must be assessed under the other relevant Tables and not Table 6.
-For example, if the person has a resulting brain injury they should be assessed under Table 7 - Brain Function.
+People who suffer from long-term impairment that has resulted from previous alcohol, drug or other substance use but who no longer have an active substance use disorder and are no longer receiving active treatment must be assessed under the other relevant tables and not Table 6.
+For example, if the person has a resulting brain injury, they should be assessed under Table 7 - Brain Function.
 Similarly, if a person had resulting chronic liver disease they should be assessed using Table 10 - Digestive and Reproductive Function.